-Did you know over 121 million people are members of a credit union?
-Over 5 million joined in 2018 alone.
+Did you know more than 135 million people are members of a credit union?
 As more people are learning the difference between a bank and a credit union, here are some top reasons why many are choosing to make the switch.

 That’s right, you’re the boss.
 Unlike banks, credit unions don’t have shareholders.
 Instead, each member of a credit union owns a share of the company.
 That means benefits like higher savings rates, lower loan rates, and fewer fees get passed directly to you.

 CEOs of credit unions must answer to a member-elected board of directors who provide oversight and co-leadership.
 If a member wants to make a difference at the credit union, they can run for and vote for this board.

 Your money is safe at credit unions, like United.
 All United Members are insured up to $250,000.00 by the NCUA.
 NCUA Insurance is per Member, per ownership category vs account.
 This means that a joint account with two Members as owners is insured up to $500,000.00 by the NCUA.
 You can confirm the insurance on your specific accounts here: Insurance Estimator | MyCreditUnion.gov.